Buxton Film is a non-profit community cinema established by a small group of people who wanted to see and share good

 Until January 2017 The Old Hall Hotel kindly contributed the use of the Pauper’s Pit venue which had cinema-style seating for about 40.
 It was our home for a number of years until its closure due to the redevelopment of The Crescent.

-Thanks to an agreement with Buxton Opera House, we now screen our films in the Pavilion Arts Studio which we recently upgraded with a new projection and sound system.
-The small surplus from ticket sales, after we’ve paid for screening licenses, DVD/BDs, marketing and so on pays for equipment and rental.
+Thanks to an agreement with Buxton Opera House, we now screen our films in the Pavilion Arts Centre using the full cinema DCP projection equipment.
+The small surplus from ticket sales, after we’ve paid for screening licenses, marketing and so on pays for venue rental.

 Planning for each season’s programme starts well in advance with the final selection made in a group meeting.
 We try to screen good films that don’t necessarily make the multiplex cinemas and we’re always looking out for the best in world cinema.

 Everyone in the group contributes their time for free There are films to licence and buy, notes to be compiled, website to be built and maintained, leaflets to design and publish, the film library to look after, weekly emails to send out, accounts to be kept and front of house and projection duties to perform.
 If you’re interested in helping – do get in touch.

 In January 2016 the Charities Commission recognised Buxton Film as a Registered Charity No. 1165040

-Buxton Film is a member of the Film Hub North West Central (NWC) – part of a UK-wide network of Hubs supported by the British Film Institute (BFI) with the aim of bringing specialised and independent British Film to UK audiences in new and exciting ways.
+Buxton Film is a member of the Film Hub Midlands – part of a UK-wide network of Hubs supported by the British Film Institute (BFI) with the aim of bringing specialised and independent British Film to UK audiences in new and exciting ways.
 We are also affiliated to the Independent Cinema Office (ICO) – the national organisation for the development and support of independent film exhibition in the UK.
-Film Hub NWC have kindly supported us in several recent screening projects and we recently were successful in bidding for some new equipment from the BFI.
+Previously Film Hub NWC kindly supported us in several screening projects and we were successful in bidding for some new equipment from the BFI.
 We have a complete mobile cinema kit – if you’d like advice or help with a film event do get in touch.